-Keep your food fresh and cold with an insulated cooler
+Keep your food fresh and cold with an insulated cooler or mini fridge

 A cool box is an essential item in any camper trailer.
 Keeping your food fresh and cold will ensure you don't run out of supplies halfway through a trip, or worse, spend hours driving back home to pick up more groceries.
 When buying a cool box, look for one with sturdy handles and thick insulation that will retain the cold longer.
 Your best bet is to go for something that's at least 5 inches deep, as this will help keep your food items chilled for longer periods of time.

 I use the < href="enjoying-a-mini-fridge.html" target="_blank" rel="noopener noreferrer">mini fridge on all my travels.
 They can be used with 120V outlets or some even offer 12V operation like the BougeRV 12 Volt Refrigerator.
 I have been using mine for over a year without any problems.
 When i'm not out camping, I still leave it plugged in and haven't had any wear or tear or drop in performance.